serlisovyk/Quotes/server/src/database/seed/README.md

 - (Better) Import all DB data from the dump file `db-without-rare-categories.sql.gz` directly to the database without importQuotes.js script
 - Import data from the `quotes.csv` file and then remove rare categories (see detailed steps below)

+NOTE: To get the file write to me on github / linkedin

 ## OPTION 1 - Load data from the dump file

 1. `cd server`